Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

         #.
 Click **Finish**.

+    .. dropdown:: Remove tokens

+        If you do not want the token to appear in your wallet you can remove it.
+This does not change the ownership of the token.

+        There are two ways to remove tokens.

+        1. Click on the tab for the token type and then select the token you want to remove.
+Click **Don't show token in wallet**.

+        2. Click the **Manage** tab.
+Search for the token by the Contract index.
+Once the tokens on the contract are loaded, the tokens that are in your account have a checkmark next to them.
+Remove the check and click **Update tokens**.

 ..
 Warning::

     If you had previously configured your wallet to be able to view selected tokens and you recover your wallet, the tokens will not be recovered.
 You must add the tokens again to view them in your wallet.